Skip to main content

 Abdulilah Ece: Biruni University, Turkey

-BMC Chemistry is calling for submissions for a Collection focused on computer-aided drug design (CADD).
+BMC Chemistry has published this Collection focused on computer-aided drug design (CADD).
 Despite many advances, traditional approaches to drug design often fails to keep pace with the emerging needs of patients and researchers.
 A growing suite of computational and theoretical approaches have the potential to supercharge the drug discovery process across academia and industry.

 Meet the Guest Editors